Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![Qualizer DevSecOps Service](assets/images/extract/media/Qualizer.png)

-#### Services Description
+#### Service Description

-Leonardo's Qualizer service is a platform designed to meet the needs for visibility, control, and continuous improvement of the software lifecycle throughout the development cycle, in accordance with the DevSecOps and Agile approach.
+The Leonardo's Qualizer service is a platform designed to meet the needs for visibility, control, and continuous improvement of the software lifecycle throughout the development cycle, in accordance with the DevSecOps and Agile approach.
 It offers a centralized tool for analyzing, observability, and governance of software quality.
 The service allows you to aggregate data from various sources, security, monitoring, and testing tools, integrating them into a user dashboard (portal) that clearly and graphically displays various interactive metrics and insights.

+The service is sized and offered per project unit.
+Each unit consists of 10 projects included.

 #### Features and Advantages